GSA/challenges-and-prizes/pages/privacy-policy.md

 # Privacy

-Challenge.gov does not collect personal information when you visit our website unless you choose to provide that information.
-Outlined below is the Challenge.gov online privacy policy.
-If you have questions about this policy, contact the Challenge.gov team at [team@challenge.gov](mailto:team@challenge.gov).
+Challenge.Gov does not collect personal information when you visit our website unless you choose to provide that information.
+Outlined below is the Challenge.Gov online privacy policy.
+If you have questions about this policy, contact the Challenge.Gov team at [team@challenge.gov](mailto:team@challenge.gov).

 ### Information Collected and Stored Automatically
-When you visit Challenge.gov, we may store some or all of the following: the Internet protocol (IP) address from which you access the site, date and time, the Internet address of the website from which you linked to Challenge.Gov, the name of the file or words you searched, items clicked on a page, and the browser and operating system used.
+When you visit Challenge.Gov, we may store some or all of the following: the Internet protocol (IP) address from which you access the site, date and time, the Internet address of the website from which you linked to Challenge.Gov, the name of the file or words you searched, items clicked on a page, and the browser and operating system used.

 This information is used to measure the number of visitors to the various sections of our site and to identify system performance or problem areas.
 We also use this information to help us develop the site, analyze patterns of usage, and to make the site more useful.
 This information is not used for associating search terms or patterns of site navigation with individual users.
-Challenge.gov periodically deletes its web logs.
+Challenge.Gov periodically deletes its web logs.
 On occasion, Challenge.Gov may provide this information to third party entities it contracts with for the purposes of research analysis that will not be associated with individual users.

 ### Use of Cookies